The-LainOS-Project/lainos-iso/README.md

 # lainos-iso
-Modified archiso for lainOS ISO build.
+Modified archiso for lainOS ISO build, builds an arch ISO including calamares.
+Needs X to be fixed. cannot autologin.